Healing touch uses gentle, intentional touch that contributes to balanced physical, emotional, mental, and spiritual well-being.

 Quality of life

-No evidence of an effect on quality of life among people with cancer in hospice receiving healing touch in a preliminary study
+Healing touch has not shown an effect on quality of life among people receiving cancer treatment or among people with cancer in hospice care across a couple of studies.

 Other symptoms and side effects